opentracing-contrib/java-spring-cloud/README.md

 opentracing-spring-cloud version | OpenTracing API | Spring Cloud version
 --- | --- | ---
+0.4.x | 0.32.0 | `Hoxton`
 0.3.x | 0.32.0 | `Greenwhich`
 0.2.x | 0.31.0 | `Finchley`, `Greenwhich`
 0.1.x | 0.31.0 | `Dalston`, `Edgware`

 ## Comparison to `spring-cloud-sleuth`
 This project is similar to [spring-cloud-sleuth](https://github.com/spring-cloud/spring-cloud-sleuth), both provide out of the box tracing solution for Spring Boot/Cloud.
 Some of the instrumentations in this package are based on original `sleuth` work.

 However there are a couple of differences: